 Pinterest only made its advertising wing more powerful within the past year.
 Marketers are still finding their feet on the platform while learning how to communicate with potential consumers.
-That said, Pinterest has a few significant success stories that speak highly of its ability to convert consumer engagement into sales.
+That said, Pinterest ads have a few significant success stories that speak highly of its ability to convert consumer engagement into sales.

-Let’s take a look at three different companies who partnered with Pinterest’s advertising medium early in its release.
+Let’s take a look at three different companies that partnered with Pinterest’s advertising medium early in its release.
 These three companies took different approaches to their ad campaigns but all saw success as a result of their work.

 Brand Awareness and Boursin

-It’s not that we want to start out with a cheesy angle, but the story of Boursin’s rise to popularity is so delicious!
+It’s not that we want to start out with a cheesy angle.
+But the story of Boursin’s rise to popularity is so delicious!
 (We’ll stop).

 Boursin serves as a branch of Bel Brands USA.
 The company exports gourmet cheeses to over 35 countries, making it a boon to anyone wanting to get a little creative in the kitchen.
 That said, the Boursin name is most commonly known in higher echelon circles.

 Boursin came to Pinterest with the intent to grow consumer brand awareness.
 Using the interface, Boursin was able to put together 18 promoted pins under a “Made to Wow” campaign.
-They encouraged potential consumers to use the foods in their home to make stunning gourmet dishes – with a little bit of help form their own company, of course.
+They encouraged potential consumers to use the foods in their home to make stunning gourmet dishes – with a little bit of help from their own company, of course.